anderson-aristotle/js-reference-types/README.md

 code = new Function()
 ```

-The literal syntax is more common and allows for functionality unavailable with
+The literal syntax is more common.
-the constructor function syntax.

 You can think of each reference type as storing values.
-You access the values
-stored in a function reference using invocation syntax, `code()`.
-You access
+You **access the values stored in a function** reference using **invocation** syntax, `code()`.

-the values stored in an array using index syntax, `list[0]`.
+You **access the values stored in an array** using index syntax, `list[0]`.

 And finally, you
-use member access to get the values from a plain object, `dictionary.name` or
+**use member access to get the values from a plain object**, `dictionary.name` or
 `dictionary['name']`.

-A key difference between a reference and primitive type is best demonstrated
+A key difference between a reference and primitive type is that a variable that holds a reference points to the object's location in memory. **When you change one reference value, you change any other variables that point to the same reference value.**

+Alternativelly, when a variable holds a **primitive type**, it holds the value itself, and another variable that holds the same primitive value has no relation with any other variable that holds the same primitive value. **When you change one primitive value, it will not change the other variables that point to the same primitive value**.

-with the following code:
+To see this working in Javascript, take a look at the following code:

 ```js
 let primitive